 The membership will be notified regarding the final slate of nominees by e-mail, postal mail, and newsletter.
 Notification must be at least ten (10) days prior to the June election meeting.
 Unless contested, election of Officers will be held by private ballot at the regularly scheduled June meeting.
 Only members will be eligible to vote.
 Officers’ terms begin immediately upon confirmation of the final tally of votes at the regularly scheduled June meeting.

 Article XI: Selection of Club Representative to the PCDP

 As per the bylaws of the PCDP, the Club will be allowed a single representative (Club rep) with a single vote on the PCDP.
 An alternate to the representative is also permitted.
 The Club rep to the PCDP shall be elected upon the expiration of the term of the outgoing representative.
 The Club rep will be allowed to choose his/her alternate as outlined in the bylaws of the PCDP.

 The Club’s fiscal year shall be the period from January 1 through December 31 of one calendar year.

 Expenditures will be made in accordance with a budget prepared by the Treasurer and approved by the membership.
-Expenditures up to $250 must be approved by the Executive Board.
-Expenditures over $250 must be approved by a majority vote (50%+1) of members at a Club meeting.
+Expenditures not included in the approved budget and up to $300 must be approved by the Executive Board.
+Expenditures over $300 and not included in the approved budget must be approved by a majority vote (50%+1) of members at a Club meeting.

 In the event of dissolution of AADC, any monies remaining after settlement of debts must be disburses to the PCDP.